sumantripuraneni/secrets-sync-agent/README.md

-# hvault-ocp-secrets-sync
+# secrets-sync-agent

-The hvault-ocp-secrets-sync can be used to create and update/sync secrets in OpenShift Container Platform with Hashicorp vault secrets.
+The secrets-sync-agent can be used to create and update/sync secrets in OpenShift Container Platform with Hashicorp vault secrets.
 This can also be used as an init or a sidecar container to provide secrets to an application container.

 ## Motivation